ayushsrivastav0811/Chat-Application/README.md

-# Baatcheect
+# Tiny-Talks
-Baatcheet is a simple realtime chat application based on MERN Stack where user can message an Individual or Group.
+Tiny-Talks is a simple realtime chat application based on MERN Stack where user can message an Individual or Group.
 ## Features
 - Consists of the Google auth and JWT for user SIGN/LOGIN
-- Baatcheet’s frontend is implemented with React.js using ChakraUI along with Redux to handle different states.
+- Tiny-Talks frontend is implemented with React.js using ChakraUI along with Redux to handle different states.
 It also uses Axios to interact with the backend to send and receive data.
-- Baatcheet’s backend is built using NodeJS and Express.
+- Tiny-Talks backend is built using NodeJS and Express.
 It provides various APIroutes to handle userlogin and signup.
 It also interacts with MongoDB databases to save and retrieve data
 <br />